Summary: Differing perspectives on theological issues allow us to see other views and approach our views with more clarity.

-Which is why the fear of death (and he is pretty broad about what this encompasses) is really the root of sin, especially today when we like to pretend that death is far from us.
+This is why the fear of death (and he is pretty broad about what this encompasses) is the root of sin, especially today when we like to pretend that death is far from us.

-“By excellence I’m pointing to the impulse in our culture where being satisfied with being “average” or “normal” or “good enough” is somehow an admission of defeat or failure, a giving up or a throwing in the towel.
-By excellence I’m pointing to the neurotic drivenness that demands constant improvement, that this year—personally or institutionally—has to be better than last year.
+“By excellence I’m pointing to the impulse in our culture where being satisfied with being “average” or “normal” or “good enough is somehow an admission of defeat or failure, a giving up or a throwing in the towel.
+By excellence, I’m pointing to the neurotic drivenness that demands constant improvement, that this year, personally or institutionally, has to be better than last year.
 But as should be clear, this is impossible.
 You can’t get better and better and better.
 Again, we are not gods with infinite resources.
 We are finite, limited creatures.
 We have a ceiling, a limit.
 Past a certain point, you can’t get better.
-That is, unless, you start borrowing—or robbing—from other facets of your life.
+That is, unless, you start borrowing “or robbing” from other facets of your life.
 You can get better at work if you begin to borrow some time or energy from, say, your family.
 To get better at work you can work longer hours by spending less time elsewhere.
 Because this is the only way a finite creature can get better.
-Not being a god you can’t tap into an infinitely deep reservoir of time and energy.
+Not being a god, you can’t tap into an infinitely deep reservoir of time and energy.
 You have to borrow from somewhere to get ahead elsewhere.
-In this we see how excellence presupposes a false anthropology that assumes that we are gods and not human beings.
+In this, we see how excellence presupposes a false anthropology that assumes that we are gods and not human beings.
 Human beings, of necessity, have to be “good enough.”
-Or, at the very least, excellence entails sacrifice—borrowing from one aspect of life to get ahead in another area.
+Or at the very least, borrowing from one aspect of life to get ahead in another area.
 Sacrifice-free excellence is unavailable to us.
 We are not gods.”

-I am struck by this in part because I am coincidentally also reading James KA Smith’s The Fall of Interpretation, which is looking at our need for interpretation (because we are imperfect, finite, limited beings) as another view of this same issue.
+This strikes me in part because I am coincidentally also reading James KA Smith’s The Fall of Interpretation, which looks at our need for interpretation (because we are imperfect, finite, limited beings) as another view of this issue.

-The second half of the book explores the idea that Baptism and other sacramental activities are not symbols, but an overt,
+The book’s second half explores the idea that Baptism and other sacramental activities are not symbols, but an overt,

 “renunciation of Satan, sin, and the evil powers at work in our hearts and minds…Sin, in this view, is less about hedonic craving than it is about our slavery and bondage.
 The issue isn’t temptation as much as it is identity and how we ground our sense of self-definition and self-worth.
 So, as I’ve tried to describe above, our baptismal renunciations are less focused on willpower (i.e., saying “no” to temptation) and more concerned with a deep reconfiguration of our personhoods.”

-This is not a long book and much of it is focused on telling a new narrative about the Christian life.
-But some of it is also dense with theological, philosophical and psychological language.
+This is not a long book; much of it is focused on telling a new narrative about the Christian life.
+But some of it is also dense with theological, philosophical, and psychological language.
 Originally it was a long series of blog posts that Beck re-wrote into a book.
-There are a few places where its origin as blog posts shows through, a bit too much repetition in places and not enough in others.
+There are a few places where its origin as blog posts show through; a bit too much repetition in some places and not enough in others.

-*It is important to remember that the differing biblical models of the atonement are theories, supported by scripture, but not the actual atonement themselves.
+*It is important to remember that the differing biblical models of atonement are theories supported by scripture but not the actual atonement itself.
 They are descriptions to help us understand what happened with Christ’s death and resurrection, but no human language can fully explain all that happened at that event.
-And as James KA Smith argues in The Fall of Interpretation, it is part of our human nature that we have limited understanding (or are finite beings) and are not gods.
-The major biblical models of the atonement are Penal Substitution, Christus Victor, Moral Influence and more.
+As James KA Smith argues in The Fall of Interpretation, it is part of our human nature that we have limited understanding (or are finite beings) and are not gods.
+The major biblical models of atonement are Penal Substitution, Christus Victor, Moral Influence, and more.
 Here is a Wikipedia introduction to different models of the atonement.